-Myth 2: Hiring a small business is better.
+Myth 2: Working with a small business is better.

 Myth 3: It’s fine to use any type of refrigerant in your air conditioner.

-Myth 4: You don’t need annual air conditioning maintenance.
+Myth 4: You don’t need yearly AC maintenance.

-Myth 5: Researching the company isn’t important.
+Myth 5: Finding out about the business isn’t necessary.

 Myth 7: Always running ceiling fans will help cool your home.